sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

 In this tutorial, you will enable the **ADT MCP Server** that is built into **ABAP Development Tools for VS Code** and verify that the ADT MCP tools are available.

-The ADT MCP Server exposes ABAP development capabilities as **Model Context Protocol (MCP) tools** — allowing you to create packages, create transport requests, generate complete RAP applications, activate objects, and more through natural language prompts.
+The ADT MCP Server exposes ABAP development capabilities as **[Model Context Protocol (MCP)**](https://modelcontextprotocol.io/), an open standard that allows AI assistants (like [GitHub Copilot](https://github.com/features/copilot))).
+It allows you to create packages, to create transport requests, to generate complete RAP applications, activate objects, and more through natural language prompts.
 For more information, see [Agentic AI for ABAP Development](https://help.sap.com/docs/abap-cloud/abap-development-tools-for-visual-studio-code/agentic-ai-development?locale=en-US)

 ### Exercises